spincaloritronics/spincaloritronics.github.io/index.md

 # Visa

-For visa issue, please contact workshop secretary Mr. Peimin Yan (yanpeiming@ucas.ac.cn).
+For visa related issues, such as the official STAMPED invitation letter, please contact workshop secretary Mr. Peimin Yan (yanpeiming@ucas.ac.cn).

+In some cases, a hotel reservation might be needed for visa application.
+If so, we recommend you to make a reservation with free cancellation policy on [booking.com](https://www.booking.com/), and cancel the reservation after print out the reservation.

 # Sponsors